 Three more specialized theater companies are of note: GALA Hispanic Theatre, at 3333 14th St. NW in Columbia Heights (www.galatheatre.org; tel.
 202/234/7174), which presents classic and contemporary plays in Spanish and English, as well as dance, music, and other programs; Theater J (www.edcjcc.org; tel.
 202/777-3210), praised by The Washington Post as “the most influential Jewish theater company in the nation” (its 2018–19 performances take place at venues around town while Theater J’s building undergoes renovation, so check the website for locations); and the tiny (130-seat!)
 Keegan Theatre, at 1742 Church St. NW, also in Dupont Circle (www.keegantheatre.com; tel.
 202/265-3767), which often stages plays that embrace Irish writers and themes.

 Headliner Concert Venues

-When Lady Gaga, Bruce Springsteen, or Beyoncé come to town, they play at the 20,600-seat Verizon Center, 601 F St. NW, at 7th Street (www.verizoncenter.com;tel 202/628-3200).
-Situated in the center of downtown, the Verizon Center hosts plenty of concerts and is also Washington’s premier indoor sports arena.
+Meanwhile, headliners like Harry Styles, U2, and Drake continue to sell out the 20,600-seat Capital One Arena, 601 F St. NW, at 7th Street (www.capitalonearena.com; tel.
+202/628-3200).
+Situated in the center of downtown, the Capital One Arena is a hotspot for music but also is Washington’s premier indoor sports arena.